LED lighting control

 Compatibility of remote controls and control panels

-Analogously to the division of controllers, we also select control devices, such as remote controls and wall panels.
-If we use a single-colour tape and a Single Color controller, a simple remote for brightness adjustment will suffice.
-For RGB tapes, a remote or panel for colour changes is necessary, and in the case of RGB+CCT tapes, controllers that allow both colour selection and white adjustment are required.
+Similarly to how controllers are categorised, we also select control devices, i.e. remote controls and wall panels.
+If we use a single-colour strip and a Single Color controller, a simple remote for brightness adjustment is sufficient.
+For RGB strips, a remote or panel supporting colour changing is required, and for RGB+CCT strips - controllers that allow both colour selection and white adjustment.

-This ensures that the user always has full control over the light - from simple switching on and dimming to advanced lighting scenarios and dynamic animations.
+This ensures the user always has full control over the light - from simple switching and dimming to advanced lighting scenarios and dynamic animations.

 Amplifiers - when are they needed?